 Step 2: Immediately request disclosure.

-If an officer’s notes are illegible you can ask for a typed version at the trial and request an adjournment on that basis.
-Even if they are just generally bad quality, this dramatically improves the chances of the judge throwing the case out – remember, it’s all a numbers game, they don’t want to be tied down with someone who was 9km over the speed limit.
+If an officer’s notes are not legible, you can ask for a typed version at the trial and request an adjournment on that basis.
+Even if they’re of bad quality, this dramatically improves the chances of the judge throwing the case out.
+Remember, it’s all a numbers game.
+Police officers don’t want to be tied down with someone who was 9 km over the speed limit.
 Finally, when you request the disclosure, make sure you get the names of people you’re talking to so if documents aren’t sent to you, you have some accountability in place.

 Step 3: Keep track of your calendar.

-Step 4: If you’re going to lose don’t go to court.
+Step 4: If you’re going to lose, don’t go to court.